Skip to content

 Loops (for/while)ForbiddenAllowedAllowed

-Step Four — constexpr vs Templates: When to Use Which
+Step 4 — constexpr vs Templates: When to Use Which

-constexpr and template metaprogramming can both achieve compile-time computation, but their positioning is entirely different.
-Template metaprogramming is Turing-complete; in theory, it can do any computation at compile time.
-But it is painful to write, even more painful to read, and its compiler error messages are cryptic. constexpr, on the other hand, is a "good enough" solution—it covers the vast majority of compile-time computation needs, and writing it is almost identical to writing regular functions.
+Both constexpr and template metaprogramming can achieve compile-time calculation, but their positioning is vastly different.
+Template metaprogramming is Turing complete and can theoretically perform any calculation at compile time; but it is painful to write, even more painful to read, and the compilation error messages are like gibberish. constexpr is a "good enough" solution—it covers the vast majority of compile-time calculation needs and reads almost exactly like a normal function.

 cpp